 Geodatabases store spatial and nonspatial data.
-Geodatabases on Amazon Web Services (AWS) instances are intended to store data you are serving from your ArcGIS Server sites on AWS.
+Geodatabases on Amazon Elastic Compute Cloud (EC2) instances are intended to store data you are serving from your ArcGIS Server sites on Amazon Web Services (AWS).
 You can use file, workgroup, or enterprise geodatabases.

 Geodatabases in AWS instances are not intended to be accessed directly from on-premises ArcGIS clients as performance will be far slower than when the geodatabases are accessed from ArcGIS clients on AWS.

-The following diagram shows a GIS Server site on AWS with ArcGIS Server and the database management system on separate AWS instances, with two additional GIS Server installations on AWS instances available when CPU usage exceeds a specified threshold.
+The following diagram shows a GIS Server site on AWS with ArcGIS Server and an Amazon RDS instance, with two additional GIS Server installations on AWS instances available when CPU usage exceeds a specified threshold.

-If you use the Esri AMIs and AWS Management Console to create your stand-alone GIS Server site, you can create your own enterprise geodatabases in PostgreSQL, Amazon RDS for PostgreSQL, or Amazon RDS for SQL Server.
+If you use the Esri AMIs and AWS Management Console to create your stand-alone GIS Server site, you can create your own enterprise geodatabases in one of the supported AWS databases.

-See Workgroup geodatabases included with ArcGIS Enterprise on Amazon Web Services for more information on using these geodatabases on AWS.
+See Workgroup geodatabases used with ArcGIS on AWS for more information on creating and using these geodatabases on AWS.